Aliases for TSG101 Gene

 GeneCards Summary for TSG101 Gene

 TSG101 (Tumor Susceptibility 101) is a Protein Coding gene.
-Diseases associated with TSG101 include breast cancer and hiv-1.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include transcription corepressor activity and ubiquitin binding.
+Diseases associated with TSG101 include Argentine Hemorrhagic Fever and Hepatitis E. Among its related pathways are Budding and maturation of HIV virion and Delta508-CFTR traffic / Sorting endosome formation in CF. Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription corepressor activity.
+An important paralog of this gene is UEVLD.